The Central Question Behind Facebook: 'What Does Mark Zuckerberg Believe In?'

 On Facebook's most recent data breach

 This is the largest security breach in Facebook's history.
 And what was unusual about this, and what sets it apart from other cases like Cambridge Analytica, was that this was outright theft.
-This was a case of hackers or [a] hacker — we still don't know who it was — finding essentially an under-protected door and walking through it and taking control of at least 50 million Facebook user accounts. ...
+This was a case of hackers or [a] hacker — we still don't know who it was — finding essentially an underprotected door and walking through it and taking control of at least 50 million Facebook user accounts. ...

 In this case, the hackers were able to get total control of the accounts.
 So they were able to get control of your privacy settings.
 They could go into your messages.
 They could post things on your behalf.